Cluster Fly Control

-Common places you are more likely to find the flies are the internal weight pockets or shafts of sash windows and the Internal frame cavities of both traditional timber and UPVC double glazed units.
+Common places you are more likely to find cluster flies are the internal weight pockets or shafts of sash windows and the Internal frame cavities of both traditional timber and UPVC double glazed units.

-What you will likely see is a dark brown speckled covering of fly faeces where the windows close tight into the frame.
+What you will likely see is a dark brown speckled covering of faeces where the windows close tight into the frame.

 Limitations of Cluster Fly Treatments

-Proofing contaminated areas is of little use, as in most situations they will be able to find a hole large enough to fit through somewhere on your property.
+Proofing contaminated areas is often of little use, as in most situations they will be able to find a hole large enough to fit through somewhere on your property.

-What is interesting and common with other insects like wasps, is that these flies can be a very selective on the properties they infest.
+What is interesting and common with other insects like wasps, is that these flies can be very selective on the properties they infest.

 Once you have a problem with these flies they will keep coming back year after year and in greater numbers than adjoining or nearby properties of the same or similar age.